 Healthy Natural Fats

-Good fats are rich sources of omega-3, butyrate, antioxidants, and energy that help to lubricate the gut and support healthy, regular bowel movements.
-They are found in plant foods, such as nuts, seeds, extra virgin olive oil and avocado, as well as meat, some dairy, and seafood.
+Good fats are rich sources of the essential omega-3 fatty acid, butyrate, antioxidants, and energy that help to lubricate the gut and support healthy, regular bowel movements.
+They are found in plant foods, such as nuts, seeds, extra virgin olive oil and avocado, as well as high quality, grass-fed meat, some dairy, and seafood.
 Oily fish is a great source, as well as coconut oil, butter, and ghee.
 Monounsaturated (nuts, avocado, olive oil) and omega-3 fats (hemp, flax, oily fish) are beneficial due to their anti-inflammatory properties.
 Coconut oil contains caprylic acid which has anti-fungal properties, and ghee/butter contains butyrate, a short-chain fatty acid that has many gut-healing benefits.
 I talk more about ghee later on in my ‘top 10 gut-friendly foods’.

 Increasing your intake of healthy fats will also help to reset your metabolism and reduce blood sugar as they provide a steady source of energy that doesn’t stimulate the release of insulin (fat storage hormone).